Human Movement, Sport and Leisure Studies (HMSLS) - 2020-21 Graduate Catalog

 Prerequisites to Graduate Work

-Applicants seeking admission to the graduate programs in Human Movement, Sport, and Leisure should follow the instructions outlined in the Graduate Admission section of this Graduate Catalog.
+Applicants seeking admission to the graduate programs in Human Movement, Sport, and Leisure should follow the instructions outlined in the Graduate Admission webpage.
 All application materials should be submitted electronically to the Graduate Admissions Office.

-Additional criteria for the Human Movement, Sport, and Leisure M.Ed. program include: 1) the HMSL Program Application, 2) a personal statement, 3) current resume, and 4) three (3) letters of recommendation.
+Additional criteria for the Human Movement, Sport, and Leisure M.Ed. program include: 1) the HMSL Program Application, 2) a personal statement, 3) current resume, 4) two (2) letters of recommendation, and 5) GRE score (waived if undergraduate GPA is 3.5 or above or if applicant has 5 years of post-baccalaureate relevant work experience).

 Within the Graduate HMSL program, all students choose courses from a flexible core, take 6 credits of research classes, and complete a thesis, Master's project or comprehensive examinations.
 Students work closely with an advisor to select the courses best suited to their goals.
 There are many opportunities to gain research or practical experiences.
 It is expected most full-time students will take 2 years to complete the Master's degree.